shmuelisrl/docusaurus_website/my-website/docs/curve/deformer/contract-curve.md

 <div class="md-indent">

 _**Type -** Boolean, **Domain -** Spline_.
-Takes the radius from the position along the curve that it was "trimmed" [contracted] to be at. ( - not as ueful as [fixed normal](#fixed-normal) in my opinion.)
+Takes the radius from the position along the curve that it was "trimmed" [contracted] to be at. (- not as useful as [fixed normal](#fixed-normal) in my opinion.)
 </div>

 ## Spline Endpoint Offset